Kreindler Exemplar Cases

 Kreindler represented the largest group of families of passengers killed in the July 1996 TWA Flight 800 disaster off Long Island, New York.
 At the outset, many believed a bomb or missile caused the crash.
 But based on our own intensive, hands-on investigation, including the examination of several 747 aircraft in the California desert, Kreindler quickly determined that the likely cause of the disaster was a mechanical malfunction leading to an explosion in the center fuel cell.
 Armed with this knowledge, we filed the first suit in October 1996 against the airline and manufacturer.
 Three of the firm’s partners were appointed by the court to the Plaintiffs’ Committee, including the post of Committee Chairman.

-Kreindler represented the largest number of families of passengers killed in the December 1988 bombing over Lockerbie, Scotland.
+Kreindler represented the largest number of families of passengers killed in the December 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland.
 The case required an investigation spanning seven different countries.
 Three of the firm’s partners took leading roles in exhaustive international discovery, and thereafter on the trial, and won a verdict of willful misconduct against the airline.
-Two of the first three damage cases we tried resulted in verdicts which set new worldwide records for recovery.
-We briefed, argued and defeated the airline’s appeals.
+Two of the first three damage cases we tried resulted in verdicts that set new worldwide records for recovery.
+We briefed, argued, and defeated the airline’s appeals.
 Our seven-year work effort resulted in the largest total recovery for a single disaster in the history of aviation.
 Kreindler continues to pursue claims on behalf of the families against the Libyan government.

 We represented the largest group of injury victims and families of passengers killed aboard an airliner which ran out of fuel and crashed in New York in 1991.
 Faced with the prospect of limited liability of the airline, Kreindler developed a negligence claim against the United States air traffic controllers who handled the aircraft.
 We painstakingly prepared a video recreation of the flight which placed in sharp focus the controllers’ errors.
 After one week of trial, the government agreed to a settlement that assured a complete damage recovery for all plaintiffs, even those who could not maintain their actions against the airline in the United States.